June 28, 2019

 Photos: Jennie Hutchinson

-24 miles south of Lander, Wyoming on Highway 28 is one of the most scenic vistas in Wyoming.
+24 miles south of Lander, Wyoming on Highway 28 is one of the most scenic vistas in Wyoming: Red Canyon.

 Stop at the overlook at the top of the rim and look out across the canyon.
-In the spring, usually the first 2 weeks of June you will see thousands of arrowleaf balsamroot, phlox, silvery lupine, sticky geranium and more.
+In the spring—usually the first two weeks of June—you will see thousands of arrowleaf balsamroot, phlox, silvery lupine, sticky geranium and more.

 The long, grass-covered slopes on the west side of the canyon are part of a unit of rocks named the Permian period Phosphoria formation, and the bottom of the canyon and the lower 300 feet of the east side are eroded into the Triassic period Chugwater formation.
 The bright red color of the Chugwater is due to a great amount of oxidized iron between and on the grains of the rock.
 It is this coloration that gives Red Canyon its name.